jwlodek/py_cui/README.md

 --------|-------------
 [pyautogit](https://github.com/jwlodek/pyautogit) | A command line UI for interfacing with git features for multiple repositories.
 [py_cui_2048](https://github.com/jwlodek/py_cui_2048) | A CUI version of the classic 2048 game.
+[unipkg](https://github.com/jwlodek/unipkg) | A CUI interface for managing all installed package managers on your system.
+(In-Progress)

 ### License